-During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Small Business Financing (SBF) Program: disbursed three hundred and fourteen (314) cases for a total \$13.73M and currently has two hundred seven (207) Grant Agreements, which represent over \$9.2M in committed grants that are pending disbursement.
-To this effect, during this quarter, PRDOH implemented the following: started evaluating and underwriting cases for increased maximum grant awards.
-Held recurring meetings with the Subrecipient where guidance and suggestions were addressed.
-The Program provided various technical assistance on compliance efforts made by the Subrecipient and Case Managers on a per request basis.
-Program adjusted Grant Management System (GMS) module for receipt review and closeout in collaboration with Subrecipient to improve review efficiency.
-The Program started underwriting cases for the increased grant award amount.
-Case Manager entities have continuously met their contractual goals for the number of cases referred to Subrecipient for eligibility review and have been assisting applicants in the grant awards closeout process.
-The Program assisted the aforementioned 314 businesses during the quarter who reported having over 2,000 employees among them.
-Of these businesses, 91 were identified as LMI.
-The Program continues gathering National Objectives data and documentation from Program applicants during the grants awards closeout to determine job creation and LMI status of these jobs.
+During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the Small Business Financing (SBF) Program: disbursed three hundred and fourteen (396) cases for a total of \$17.6M and currently has two hundred seven (233) Grant Agreements, which represent over \$11.4M in committed grants, that are pending disbursement.
+To this effect, during this quarter, PRDOH implemented the following: Held recurring meetings with the Subrecipient where guidance and suggestions were addressed.
+The Program provided technical assistance on compliance efforts made by the Subrecipient and Case Managers on a per-request basis.
+Case Management entities have continuously met their contractual goals for the number of cases referred to BDE for eligibility review and have been assisting applicants with their grant awards closeout process.
+Case Managers have been actively completing and referring cases to the Subrecipient in the expenditure review and closeout process.
+The Program assisted 396 businesses during the quarter reported having over 2,000 employees.
+189 of these businesses are LMI.
+The Program has been gathering additional National Objective documentation during closeout to determine job creation and LMI status of these jobs.